MVCC operates on a rolling Admissions schedule.* Spring and Fall 2021 applications are being accepted here.

 MVCC does not accept faxed copies of transcripts or picture/personal scanned copies of transcripts.
 To be considered, all transcripts need to follow the official format.

-Email Acceptance Notification: MVCC will send an electronic notification to the personal email you provide on your college application.
-Please be sure to check your spam filter as some email providers will consider the note spam.
+After completing your application and submitting all the necessary paperwork for admission to MVCC, your application will be reviewed by our Admissions staff and they will send an email notification about your acceptance to the personal email provided on your College application.
+Please be sure to check your spam filter, as some email providers will consider the note spam.

 Students can apply to MVCC for free using our online application.
 Apply now!

 Classes for the Spring 2021 semester start on Wednesday, January 20, 2021.

 The start date for Fall 2021 semester classes will be announced soon.